-4. Acquisition of International Datacasting Corporation
+b) 100% Acquisition of International Datacasting Corporation

-On June 15, 2016, Novra completed the merger (acquisition) transaction with IDC.
-Management believes this Merger will enable Novra to further diversify its revenue base with complimentary products, become a dominant global media broadcast technology provider, and position itself well for the pending infrastructure renewal within the industry with new and cost effective solutions.
+On June 15, 2016, we completed the merger (acquisition) transaction with IDC.
+Management believes this Merger will enable Novra to further diversify its revenue base with complimentary products, become a dominant global media broadcast technology provider, and position itself well for the pending infrastructure renewal within the industry with new and cost-effective solutions.

-a) Consideration Transferred
+Consideration Transferred: